Jill Whittington writes about the importance of breathing for our mental health and personal resilience.

 Quite simply deep breathing improves overall health and lowers our chances of sickness or disease.
 It costs nothing, is readily available and takes extraordinarily little effort.

 That’s why step 1 of Mind Chi is one minute of deep breathing to instil the practice of deep breathing as a daily habit, just like cleaning your teeth and eating breakfast.
+It really will help with your personal resilience.

 So as we collectively take that ‘deep breath’ on the return to school why don’t we also learn how to create new habits which support both us and our families to take these next vital steps back to a new normal.